-The objective of the eVetting service was to streamline the vetting process with the goal of delivering an efficient, effective and sustainable National Disclosure Service.
-An individual applicant cannot start in a role without the employer receiving a vetting disclosure – This requirement made vetting turnaround time sensitive.
+The purpose of the eVetting service is to streamline the vetting process with the goal of delivering an efficient, effective and sustainable National Disclosure Service.
+It is important to note that an individual cannot start in a role conducting relevant work or activities without the employer receiving a vetting disclosure – This requirement made vetting turnaround time sensitive.

-This new 24 x7 online service enabled persons requiring Garda vetting to complete the necessary documentation from anywhere across the globe.
+The 24 x7 online service enables individuals requiring Garda vetting to complete the necessary documentation from anywhere across the globe.

 Prior to the introduction of the eVetting system, the vetting process was a lengthy paper based process that took several weeks to complete, in 2013, nine weeks was the average processing time for a vetting application.

 The eVetting service has streamlined the previous 34 step process to a 14 step process